 Janet, Janet & Suggs has gone beyond settlements and courtrooms to work with families to advocate for laws that are more fair to those affected by medical negligence.
 We have helped expand the statutes of limitations in cerebral palsy cases and pushed for the rights of children to be compensated for their injuries.
 No family should suffer due to medical negligence.

 How the Statute of Limitations Affects a Cerebral Palsy Claim

 If you suspect that your child’s cerebral palsy was caused by a medical professional’s negligence, the earlier you contact an experienced cerebral palsy lawyer, the better your claim will fare.

 Along with the statute of limitations for filing a case, many states require additional steps that must be completed within even shorter deadlines.
 Without knowing these rules, you might miss an opportunity to file a case and recover compensation.

 At JJS, we are familiar with the many laws and regulations that vary nationwide.
 Our cerebral palsy attorneys have court approval to practice in most states.
 We maintain offices in numerous states and Washington, DC.
 We have successfully represented clients in over 40 states and in the District of Columbia.
 Even if you are not close to an office, we are easily available by phone and online chat.

 If you think that your child’s cerebral palsy is a result of medical negligence, you deserve the help of an expert who can guide you through the statute of limitations rules.
 We have a history of breaking records in several states for the largest birth injury recovery and are not afraid to say no to a settlement that is less than our clients deserve.

 Find out if you have a case with a free claim review from our personal injury lawyers.
 The sooner you contact JJS, the more likely it is that we can help your family.
-We do not charge any upfront costs and will not recover attorney’s fees until we win.
+We do not charge any upfront costs and will not recover attorney’s fees unless your case is won.

 6 Questions to Ask Potential Medical Malpractice Lawyers